lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

 Purpose
 =======

-From their [site]_:
+Heavily pulled from their [site]_:

    SPARTA is an acronym for **S**\ tochastic **PA**\ rallel **R**\ arefied-gas **T**\ ime-accurate **A**\ nalyzer.
-SPARTA is a parallel DSMC or Direct Simulation Monte Carlo code for performing simulations of low-density gases in 2d or 3d.
+SPARTA is a parallel Direct Simulation Monte Carlo (DSMC) code for performing simulations of low-density gases in 2d or 3d.
 Particles advect through a hierarchical Cartesian grid that overlays the simulation box.
 The grid is used to group particles by grid cell for purposes of performing collisions and chemistry.
 Physical objects with triangulated surfaces can be embedded in the grid, creating cut and split grid cells.
 The grid is also used to efficiently find particle/surface collisions.
 SPARTA runs on single processors or in parallel using message-passing techniques and a spatial-decomposition of the simulation domain.
 The code is designed to be easy to modify or extend with new functionality.
+Running SPARTA and the input command syntax is very similar to the LAMMPS molecular dynamics code (but SPARTA and LAMMPS use different underlying algorithms).

 Characteristics